artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 "bansky" again.
 And again.
 And again.

 Our search implementation didn't show users their own recent searches, which would have greatly reduced the amount of friction users experienced while exploring the art world in the app.
-Our other engineer took point, and worked with our designer to migrate the app's search to React Native.
+Our other engineer took point working with our designer to migrate the app's search to React Native.
 We also added some other features to our search page, like adding entity subtitles so users would know if the result they were tapping on was an artwork, and artist, a gallery, and so on.
 The whole project took about a month to complete, and we have continued to iterate on the app's search.

 ![Screenshot of a presentation showing the new search](/images/2020-09-29-becoming-mobile-first-at-artsy/new_search.png)